srajagopal/DevJam/Lab_4_Creating_Composite_APIs/README.md

 **Estimated Time : 45 mins**

 1)  **Adding Policies to a Proxy** is done from the ‘Develop’ tab of the API Proxy.

-    a.
 Now that you have an API Proxy configured with a couple of resources, you will add logic to the ‘findHotels’ resource using policies.

-> The goal is to have the proxy perform a geolocation query against our
-> ‘hotels’ BaaS data collection to return results within a certain
-> radius of a zipcode (zipcode and radius both being query parameters
-> provided when calling the ‘/v1/{your\_initials}\_hotels’ API).
+The goal is to have the proxy perform a geolocation query against our ‘hotels’ BaaS data collection to return results within a certain radius of a zipcode (zipcode and radius both being query parameters provided when calling the ‘/v1/{your\_initials}\_hotels’ API).

->
-> API BaaS supports the ability to retrieve entities within a specified
-> distance of any geocoordinate based on its location property:
+API BaaS supports the ability to retrieve entities within a specified distance of any geocoordinate based on its location property:

->
-> location within &lt;distance\_in\_meters&gt; of &lt;latitude&gt;,
+location within <distance\_in\_meters> of <latitude>, <longitude>

-> &lt;longitude&gt;
->
-> As you can see, you need to provide the latitude and longitude
-> information to perform the query.
+As you can see, you need to provide the latitude and longitude information to perform the query.

->
-> For mobile applications meant for smartphones, obtaining geocode
-> information is easy and can be provided directly as part of an API
-> call.
-For this lesson, assume that this API interface is being created
-> for devices and applications that cannot easily provide the
-> geocoordinate information, but simply requests the user to provide the
-> zipcode.
-In such a situation, the first thing is to obtain the
-> geo-coordinates for the zipcode provided before doing further
-> processing.
-Below are the high level steps to implement this in the
-> proxy:
+For mobile applications meant for smartphones, obtaining geocode information is easy and can be provided directly as part of an API call.
+For this lesson, assume that this API interface is being created for devices and applications that cannot easily provide the geocoordinate information, but simply requests the user to provide the zipcode.
+In such a situation, the first thing is to obtain the geo-coordinates for the zipcode provided before doing further processing.
+Below are the high level steps to implement this in the proxy:

 -   Retrieve the zipcode and radius from the request query parameters